 Your student may never need these services but if she or he does, finding out in a time of need that the services are not of high quality or are hard to access, will make a difficult situation even more so.

-A recent article by a California mom lamented the fact that her daughter’s well-known liberal arts college boasted a new multi-million dollar dorms while the school’s CAPS remained under-funded and under-staffed with 2 week wait times for initial intake appointments.
+A recent article by a California mom lamented the fact that her daughter’s well-known liberal arts college boasted a new multi-million dollar dorm while the school’s CAPS remained under-funded and under-staffed with two-week wait times for initial intake appointments.

 - Are walk-ins available or are there waiting times for scheduling an initial evaluation?
 (Some schools have waiting lists of 1, 2 or 3 weeks for an intake appointment – which is not what a student in mental health need wants to hear.)

 - How soon can a student set up an individual therapy session?